kleinbottle/swanlotus/content/blogs/rust-euler-one/rust-euler-one.md

 #.
 Understand the question correctly.
 #.
 Answer the question precisely.

-The problem asks for _all_ the multiples of $3$ and $5$ _below_ $1000$.
+The problem asks for _all_ the multiples of $3$ and all the multiples of $5$ _below_ $1000$.
 I have emphasized the word _below_, both when quoting the question, and just now.
 Care at this stage of acquaintance with the problem staves off many a careless mistake by nipping it in the bud.

 ## Initial thoughts